Occupational Safety Officer

 Do you want to help ensure every worker in this province goes home safely at the end of the day?

 We’re looking for enthusiastic, knowledgeable, and dedicated individuals to help us build safer and healthier workplaces in British Columbia.
-We have positions available in our Abbotsford, Burnaby, Courtenay, Fort St. John, Nanaimo, Port Moody, Surrey, Terrace, and Victoria offices.
-If you have at least four years of direct hands-on experience in any of the following industries and have been involved in workplace health and safety, we want to hear from you:
+If you have at least four years of direct hands-on experience in any of the industries listed below, and have been involved in workplace health and safety, we want to hear from you.
+We have positions available in the following locations:

 What you’ll do